-Riu Hotel in support of turtle preservation in Cape Verde
+Riu Hotel in support of turtles preservation in Cape Verde

 The RIU Hotels are doing their best to support the preservation of what makes Cape Verde so beautiful.
 On the islands of Boa Vista and Sal, RIU has partnered with local NGOs to conserve the sea turtles that nest and are born on their beaches.
 In Boa Vista, RIU has partnered with BIOS CV since 2011, and in Sal they created another partnership in 2016 with Projeto Biodiversidade.
 Both partnerships aim to protect and conserve the natural environments of the islands for wildlife, with special focus on sea turtles.
 In both cases, the NGOs set up hatcheries where the turtle’s nests are relocated to keep them safe during incubation and release.